HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/cxi_diags_bandwidth.md

 **Example**

-This example shows a bidirectional run over a range of sizes for 5 seconds each.
+This example shows a bidirectional run over a range of sizes for five seconds each.

 *Server*